 Hold the scrap wood tightly against the fence.

-Furthermore, at the edge of the table, put the fence in front of your dominant side.
-Set the wood in between the fence and the saw, then align the saw with the sketch for cutting.
-Before you start cutting, make sure the miter gauge is out of the saw’s way.
+Furthermore, put the fence in front of your dominant side at the table’s edge.
+Set the wood between the fence and the saw, then align the saw with the sketch for cutting.
+Before cutting, ensure the miter gauge is out of the saw’s way.

 Stand behind the wood:

 Take a few moves to the side in the direction of your dominant hand.
 Place yourself instead of the saw blade right behind the miter gauge.
 Standing in this place prevents you from something called a kickback.
-It’s uncommon, but when you least expect it, it can happen.
+It’s uncommon, but it can happen when you least expect it.